-As Brin and Page were both Stanford students, they decided to launch Google in the Stanford network as a test run in the year 1997.
-It’s shocking to see how far digital art has come since 1997, but it was a hit nonetheless…
+As Brin and Page were both Stanford students, they decided to launch Google in the Stanford network as a test run in the year 1997; this is where the first Google logo was born.
+It’s shocking to see how far digital art has come since the first Google logo 1997, but it was a hit nonetheless…

 1998: The official launch

 Brin and Page made their most important decision in 1998 and launched Google to the rest of the world.
 The design was still pretty basic, and as a matter of fact, the exclamation mark was put at the end in an attempt to look like Yahoo!’s logo.